thedivyapro/tradingstrategies/README.md

 # Trading Strategies using Python

-Python Script which gets input from a csv file and returns the values of several indicators.
+Python Script which gets OHLCV values from a csv file and returns the values of several indicators.

 ## Prerequisites
   Python version used  :